This article explores the relationship between green tea and calories, providing a detailed overview of the topic.[1]

 Calorie Content

-A brewed cup of green tea is very low in calories; an average 8-ounce serving contains only 2-3 calories1.
-This makes it a good choice for those who are mindful of their calorie intake.
+A brewed cup of green tea is very low in calories; an average 8-ounce serving contains only 2-3 calories.
+This makes it a good choice for those who are mindful of their calorie intake.[7]

 Compared to many other drinks, green tea stands out due to its low calorie content.[8]